 The church of Holy Trinity has been constructed according to the traditional style.
 Located in Pyrgos village, it also houses a small museum with Byzantine icons and ecclesiastical clothing.

-Located in the centre of Pyrgos, this castle was built in the Medieval times.
+Located in the center of Pyrgos, this castle was built in the Medieval times.
 Some walls of this castle survive today.

-This is one of the oldest lighthouses in Greece,as it was constructed in 1892.
-Its position on the south western side of the island gives amazing view of the caldera and the Aegean Sea.
+This is one of the oldest lighthouses in Greece, as it was constructed in 1892.
+Its position on the southwestern side of the island gives an amazing view of the caldera and the Aegean Sea.

 Walk about 20 minutes west of Imerovigli and you will reach Skaros, a strange rock where the remains of a Venetian Castle can be seen.
-The rock has great view to the caldera.
+The rock has a great view of the caldera.

-Located on the highest spot of Akrotiri, this Castle is actually the centre of the village.
+Located on the highest spot of Akrotiri, this Castle is actually the center of the village.
 It was built in the Medieval times by the Venetians to protect the island from invasions.